-- (b) The parties shall be bound by and shall promptly implement all decisions arrived at under the procedures described in this Article. - 30.3 All communications required by this Article to be in writing shall be by email and shall be directed by the Employer to the Grievance Chair and the Executive Director of CUASA with a follow-up hard copy directed to the CUASA Office.
-All communications required by this article to be in writing shall be by email and shall be directed by CUASA to the Assistant Director, Advisory Services (Academic) and Assistant Vice-President (Human Resources) with a follow-up hard copy directed to the Human Resources Office.
+- 29.2 (a) The Association and the Employer shall be present at all steps of the complaint and grievance procedure.
+The Association shall have the right to represent the grievor at all steps.
+The Association shall have carriage of all grievances, save and except those filed by the Employer. - (b) The parties shall be bound by and shall promptly implement all decisions arrived at under the procedures described in this Article. - 29.3 All communications required by this Article to be in writing shall be by email and shall be directed by the Employer to the Grievance Chair and the Senior Grievance and Arbitration Officer of CUASA with a follow-up hard copy directed to the CUASA Office.
+All communications required by this article to be in writing shall be by email and shall be directed by CUASA to the Manager, Labour Relations (Academic) and Assistant Vice-President (Human Resources) with a follow-up hard copy directed to the Human Resources Department.

-30.4 Definitions
+29.4 Definitions